thesaasgraveyard/saas-graveyard-build-files/README.md

 ---

-*Built with Claude by a non-technical small business owner.
-Nothing in the articles is invented — including the parts that went wrong.*
+*Built with Claude by a non-technical small business owner.*